ubirch/ubirch-auth-service/README.md

       "allowedGroups": []
     }

-If the query is successful the response is (user is registered in this context and has been added to other groups):
+If the query is successful the response is (user is registered in this context and has been added to other group including the admin group of this context):

     200
     {